We study how the human brain develops and change across the lifespan.

 |

-Here are the wonderful students that I've had the pleasure to work with, supervise, mentor and learn from.
+Here are some of the wonderful students that I've had the pleasure to work with, supervise, mentor and learn from.

 Fill out this application if you are interested in joining the lab.